The First Two Years

 The Dissertation Prospectus

-A dissertation topic is developed through consultations between the student, the principal advisor, and other appropriate scholars.
-The dissertation prospectus consists of a proposal that describes the research on which the dissertation will be based.
-It should include a statement of the problem(s) and topic(s) to be addressed and should relate how the student intends to address them.
+The dissertation prospectus should normally be written and defended in the third year, and must be defended no later than the end of the seventh enrolled semester.
+A dissertation topic is developed through consultations between the student, the principal advisor(s), and other appropriate scholars.
+The dissertation prospectus consists of a proposal that describes the question/hypothesis to be investigated in the dissertation, the methods that will be employed to address that question/hypothesis, and the plan of research on which the dissertation will be based.
+It should include a statement of the problem(s) and topic(s) to be addressed and should relate to how the student intends to address them.
 The prospectus normally should be no longer than 20 double-spaced typewritten pages of text and should include relevant visual and bibliographic materials and details on possible funding sources.
 With the approval of the student’s advisor, the prospectus may be produced in the form of a proposal to the National Science Foundation for a doctoral dissertation improvement grant (DDIG).

-The student must develop and submit the prospectus to each member of their prospectus examining committee at least two weeks before the prospectus examination.
-The examining committee shall consist of the student’s advisor(s) and at least two other faculty members, one of whom must be an archaeology program member, although any additional faculty member who wishes may participate in the examination.
+The student must circulate the prospectus to the archaeology program faculty at least two weeks before the prospectus examination.
+The examining committee shall consist of at least three members: the student’s advisor(s), one other member of the archaeology faculty, and a third member who may come from outside of the anthropology department or outside of Harvard University.
 The chair of the examining committee must be a member of the archaeology program and is ordinarily one of the student’s advisor(s).
+All archaeology program faculty are invited to participate in the examination.

 Students ordinarily may not apply for outside funding for dissertation field research until they have successfully defended their prospectus.
-Any application to a funding source outside of Harvard University for either fieldwork or other research funding for dissertation research must be approved by the student’s advisor(s), and it is expected that students shall first submit all research proposals to their advisor(s).
+Any application to a funding source outside of Harvard University for either fieldwork or other research funding for dissertation research must be approved by the student’s advisor(s), and it is expected that students shall first submit all research proposals to their advisor(s) for approval.

 The candidate will discuss and defend the prospectus before his or her dissertation committee.
-The prospectus defense should take place prior to the beginning of dissertation fieldwork (typically at the end of the third year).
-Completion of the Human Subjects compliance forms and approval of them by Harvard’s Institutional Review Board must be completed before dissertation field work can begin (see the IRB website).
+The prospectus defense should take place prior to the beginning of dissertation fieldwork.
+Completion of the Human Subjects compliance forms and approval of them by Harvard’s Institutional Review Board must be completed before dissertation fieldwork can begin (see the IRB website).

-Length: No more than 25-30 double-spaced pages, exclusive of the bibliography and any figures.
+No more than 25-30 double-spaced pages, exclusive of the bibliography and any figures

 The Dissertation and Defense